gnome-terminator/docs/source/preferences.rst

   .. note:: This option requires a compositing desktop.

-**Shade transparent or image background** (default: 0.5)
+**Shade transparent background** (default: 0.5)

-  For *Background image* and *Transparent background* this is how much the solid colour should be blended in, giving a tinting effect.
+  For *Transparent background* this is how much the solid colour should be blended in, giving a tinting effect.

 ^^^^^^^^^
 Scrolling
 ^^^^^^^^^

 .. image:: imgs/prefs_profiles_scrolling.png
+   :scale: 100%
+   :align: center

 **Scrollbar is** (default: On the right side)